TFPC for Beginners

 TFPC stands for Trouble Free Pool Care.
 The TFPC method of taking care of your pool focuses on using simple techniques that don't cost too much and work reliably in nearly all situations.
 Using TFPC, you avoid putting anything in your water that you don't need and which may cause problems.
 This allows you to save money and spend your time swimming, instead of driving to the pool store to buy yet another expensive solution to a problem you didn't need to have in the first place.

 The keys to a beautiful pool are consistency, testing, and chlorine.
 You need to be consistent.
-Spending just a couple of minutes every single day can save you hours and hours of work latter on.
+Spending just a couple of minutes every single day can save you hours and hours of work later on.
 You need to test the water so you know what is going on and can figure out what to do to keep everything in balance.
 And you need to use chlorine.

 None of the alternatives to chlorine works reliably and consistently in outdoor pools.
 Almost every problem people have with chlorine comes from pools that are not properly maintained.
 If you keep a chlorine pool the right way, people will ask you what you are using instead of chlorine.
 Almost all of the problems people associate with chlorine are actually problems that come from bad pool maintenance.